 Students are eligible if all of the following criteria are met:

 - Must expect to finish during the semester supported as a finishing fellow.

 - Must have submitted no more than one previous application for a finishing fellowship.

-- Must be eligible for or in Research Mode at the time of application.
+- Must be eligible for candidacy (tuition charged at Research Mode rate) at the time of application.

 Previous recipients of a Finishing Fellowship are not eligible to reapply.

 Nominations for Finishing Fellowships will be accepted each fall semester, spring semester, and summer session, for funding in the next semester, pending availability of funds.

 Nominations for spring 2024 Finishing Fellowships will be accepted beginning January 15, 2024.
 Applications are due no later than 4 p.m. on March 6, 2024 in the Graduate School.